What are QTL/GWAS?

 - Posterior Probability Inclusion (PPI)

-- The proportion of samples in which at least one SNP from a given window was
+- In Bayesian. the proportion of samples in which at least one SNP from a given window was

 included in the model with a non-zero effect, is used for significance test in